 Home compostable packaging on our fruit & veg

-Once disposed of, these super sustainable materials disintegrate into pieces smaller than 2mm within six months, and properly biodegrade (breaking down not into microplastics, but into carbon dioxide, water vapour and organic matter, just like a plant decomposing) within a year.
+Paper we are all familiar with, but home compostable packaging may be new to you.
+These super sustainable materials may look like conventional plastic – but once disposed of, they properly biodegrade (breaking down not into microplastics, but into carbon dioxide, water vapour and organic matter, just like a plant decomposing) within one year.
 They break down like this even in low temperatures, such as your home compost heap.

 The problem with plastic